mikejoh/devstack-on-kvm/README.md

 Deploy [Devstack](https://docs.openstack.org/devstack/latest/) on KVM! 🚀

-_For those occastions when you want to test things against OpenStack (APIs) but you don't want to use the one(s) in production._ 😏
+_For those occasions when you want to test things against OpenStack (APIs) but you don't want to use the one(s) in production._ 😏

 ## ✅ Pre-requisites